 The “Our HMoob American College Paj Ntaub” research team is comprised of Lena Lee, Pangzoo Lee, Myxee Thao, Kia Vang, Odyssey Xiong, Pa Kou Xiong, Pheechai Xiong, and their research mentors Bailey Smolarek, Matthew Wolfgram, and Choua Xiong.

-In this talk Dr. Matthew Hora will report preliminary findings from a recent trip to Tianjin, China where he spent 2.5 weeks conducting a mixed methods study of the relationship between internship program design and student outcomes.
-Drawing on survey, focus group, and interview data, Dr. Hora will provide a comparative and critical analysis of internship programming in China and the US, with a focus on students’ experiences in their internships.
+In this talk Dr. Matthew Hora reported preliminary findings from a recent trip to Tianjin, China where he spent 2.5 weeks conducting a mixed methods study of the relationship between internship program design and student outcomes.
+Drawing on survey, focus group, and interview data, Dr. Hora provided a comparative and critical analysis of internship programming in China and the US, with a focus on students’ experiences in their internships.

 Founding Director of CCWT, Dr. Matthew T. Hora is an Assistant Professor of Adult and Higher Education in the Department of Liberal Arts and Applied Studies at UW–Madison, and a research scientist at the Wisconsin Center for Education Research.

 Race/ethnicity are strong predictors of educational outcomes and labor market position (Byars-Winston, Fouad & Wen, 2015).
-In this presentation, Professor Byars-Winston will briefly review the evidence for and vocational relevance of cultural identity.
-She will use the Outline for Cultural Formulation model to illustrate its applicability for career assessment and career counseling integrating the concept of cultural identity for African American students (Byars-Winston, 2010), and will conclude the presentation by delineating implications for promoting workforce diversity.
+In this presentation, Professor Byars-Winston briefly reviewed the evidence for and vocational relevance of cultural identity.
+She used the Outline for Cultural Formulation model to illustrate its applicability for career assessment and career counseling integrating the concept of cultural identity for African American students (Byars-Winston, 2010), and concluded the presentation by delineating implications for promoting workforce diversity.

 Co-sponsored with the Office of Equity, Sustainability and Democracy.